NRCHKB/NRCHKB.github.io/content/wiki/service/air-quality-sensor/index.md

 ## Basic Principle

-This is the simplest example of a Air Quality Sensor item passing the Characteristics value for testing purposes.
+This is the simplest example of an Air Quality Sensor item passing the Characteristics value for testing purposes.

 ![Basic Principle](air_quality_basic_principle.png)